Have you seen sacred cows consume innovation, confuse issues and block growth? I have.

 In an era where innovation is craved, civility is rare, and diversity is paramount, a shift in approach would jump-start leadership and learning for mind-bending renewal.
 Renewal that treats people as capital, leaders as facilitators, knowledge as shared, classes as caring communities, and innovation as the engine to move us all forward together.

 Brain-powered tools for leading innovation offer more than “critical thinking,” at the Mita Brain Center.
-It includes POSSIBILITY THINKING – where we:
+It also includes POSSIBILITY THINKING – where we:

 - question possibilities